Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Discussion

-In this work, we demonstrated that performance evaluations in bearing fault diagnosis can be significantly overestimated when data leakage is present.
-We applied a rigorous and leakage-free methodology to three widely used datasets---CWRU, PU, and UORED-VAFCLS---and observed substantial differences in model performance depending on dataset diversity, input representation, and learning approach.
+Our experimental results show that, under a leakage-free methodology, the deep learning models we were able to evaluate within our computational budget and development time did not always achieve the best performance.
+Specifically, the results presented in Section~\ref{sec:experiments} show that, on the CWRU dataset, a Random Forest trained on handcrafted features outperformed the evaluated deep learning baselines, achieving a Macro AUROC of 85.06\% ± 8.92\%, compared to 74.51\% ± 9.43\% obtained by the WDCNN using envelope spectrum inputs.
+Similarly, results on the HUST bearing dataset (Appendix~\ref{app:c}) also indicate improved performance with the Random Forest, which achieved a Macro AUROC of 80.50\% ± 5.52\%, compared to 76.86\% ± 5.27\% obtained by the WDCNN using time-domain inputs.
+These results contrast with many papers that use exclusively deep learning, as we observe cases where shallow learning outperforms it.
+Such findings reinforce the importance of also considering non-deep learning techniques as baselines, as they often have less capacity and computational cost.

-Our experimental results demonstrate that when using a leakage-free methodology, deep learning models do not exclusively yield the best performance.
-In fact, shallow models trained with handcrafted features can be highly competitive and, in some scenarios, even superior.
-This is clearly illustrated by our findings on the CWRU dataset, where a Random Forest model achieved a Macro AUROC of 85.52\% ± 7.43\%, outperforming all deep learning baselines.
-Even when not the top performer, such traditional techniques provide a crucial performance baseline.
-Conversely, on the PU dataset, the WDCNN with spectrum envelope input yielded the best performance (80.16\% ± 14.48\%), highlighting the importance of choosing a good input representation.
-Finnaly, on the UORED-VAFCLS dataset, WDCNN with frequency-domain input outperformed all other configurations, reaching a Macro AUROC of 93.12\% ± 4.26\%.
+We hypothesize that the widespread adoption of deep learning in this field is partly driven by the strong performance these methods often report, particularly in experimental settings where flaws in data-splitting introduce data leakage.
+Since higher-capacity models are inherently more prone to memorizing training patterns, their performance can be artificially inflated when evaluated under such conditions.
+This behavior is illustrated in our Toy Problem (Section~\ref{sec:toyexample}) experiments, where the higher-capacity model (LR) consistently outperformed its lower-capacity counterpart (DT) in leakage scenarios; however, when evaluated under leakage-free conditions, this apparent advantage was reversed, with the DT achieving superior performance.
+Taken together, these results suggest that part of the reported superiority of deep learning methods in prior works may reflect evaluation biases introduced by non-bearing-wise data-splitting methodologies, rather than genuine gains in generalization.

-These findings suggest that model performance is highly dependent on both the characteristics of the dataset and the choice of representation and architecture.
-For example, PU showed lower and more variable results, likely due to limited variability in bearing types.
-In contrast, UORED's higher scores suggest it may be a better benchmark for assessing model generalization.
+Another notable aspect observed from the results is the impact of input representations when using Deep Learning techniques.
+On the PU dataset, the WDCNN with envelope spectrum input yielded the best performance (79.56\% ± 13.07\%), while on the UORED-VAFCLS dataset, WDCNN with frequency-domain input outperformed all other configurations, reaching a Macro AUROC of 93.12\% ± 4.26\%.
+This highlights the importance of choosing a good input representation for the dataset at hand.